davidgasquez/handbook/content/random.md

 ## Social Media

-- Internet algorithms are profit-maximizing mechanisms that want to spoon feed me whatever I'm most likely to click on.
+- Internet algorithms are profit-maximizing mechanisms that want to spoon feed you whatever you're most likely to click on.
 This is a win-win, symbiotic relationship—until it's not.
-When the algorythm is luring in your primitive mind against you, the relationship is parasitic.
-[The algorythm will learn to show thing that will further confirm and strengthen your existing viewpoints](https://www.ted.com/talks/eli_pariser_beware_online_filter_bubbles).
+When the algorithm is luring in your primitive mind against you, the relationship is parasitic.
+[The algorithm will learn to show thing that will further confirm and strengthen your existing viewpoints](https://www.ted.com/talks/eli_pariser_beware_online_filter_bubbles).
 - Most of our newsfeeds are insular networks made up of people who get their info from the same filter bubble we do.
 - Social media provides an unfortunate filter: it dumbs down complex information.
 [Ideas don't pass perfectly from one person to another.
-Like a game of Telephone, the message gets mutated with each re-telling so, over time, ideas "evolve" to be more catchy, copy-able, contagious.](https://ncase.me/crowds/)
+Like a game of Telephone, the message gets mutated with each re-telling so, over time, ideas "evolve" to be more catchy, copy-able, contagious.](https://ncase.me/crowds/) The fittest ideas doesn't need to be true.
 - Your information diet is nearly as important as your food diet.
 We are what we consume.
+By excesses to which our hardwired biology and natural tendencies have led us over billions of years of evolution.
+Today's excess of easy-to-access information will have a drastic an effect on health in the 21st century similar to what excess food had in the 20th century.
+Unhealthy food costs something financially.
+Consuming seven hours of pointless information is a lot easier and cheaper than eating thirty Twinkies.

 ## News